Joel-wong-al/ID_Website/README.md

 Assistive AI

 This section documents how AI tools were used to assist in the development of Prestige, ensuring transparency in AI-driven contributions to the project.
+ChatGPT:
+🔹 Debugging & Coding Assistance - You've asked for help debugging and fixing issues in your code, especially in front-end development.

 🔹 EmailJS Integration – Helped in troubleshooting API connections to ensure smooth email messaging.